FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Introduction

-In this paper, we propose FreeOrbit4D, an effective training-free framework for arbitrary camera redirection from a single monocular video via geometry-complete 4D reconstruction.
-Our key idea is to explicitly reason about and recover a complete 4D geometry from partial monocular observations, and to use this geometry as structural guidance for generative rendering at novel viewpoints.
-By completing the geometry of unseen regions, our method resolves the ambiguity that causes artifacts in prior approaches, enabling consistent video synthesis even when the target trajectory deviates significantly from the original viewpoints.
 Specifically, we observe that reconstructing dynamic scenes from monocular video and completing occluded object geometry are fundamentally different tasks: the former requires temporally consistent scene-level reasoning, while the latter demands multi-view understanding of object shape.
-This motivates handling them in distinct representation spaces: we unproject the source video into a global scene space with geometry-incomplete foreground, and complete the foreground geometry via multi-view synthesis in canonical object space.
-While this separation yields tractable sub-tasks addressable by existing techniques~\cite{25arxiv/page4d,25iclr/sv4d,25cvpr/vggt}, the key challenge lies in unifying their outputs into a coherent whole.
-Our correspondence-aware alignment addresses this by bridging canonical and global spaces through dense pixel-synchronized 3D–3D correspondences, producing a unified geometry-complete 4D proxy without task-specific training.
-To interface this proxy with a video generator, we distill it into view-dependent depth maps as conditioning~\cite{25arxiv/wan}.
-While depth is not full geometry, it compactly captures metric layout and visibility cues that enforce cross-view and temporal consistency.
+This motivates handling them in distinct representation spaces: we unproject the source video into a global scene space with geometrically incomplete foreground, and complete the foreground geometry via multi-view synthesis in canonical object space.
+While this separation yields tractable sub-tasks addressable by existing techniques~\cite{zhou2025page,xie2024sv4d,wang2025vggt}, the key challenge lies in unifying their outputs into a coherent whole.
+Our correspondence-aware alignment addresses this by bridging canonical and global spaces through dense pixel-synchronized 3D–3D correspondences, producing a unified foreground-complete 4D proxy without task-specific training.
+To interface this proxy with a video generator, we distill it into view-dependent depth maps as conditioning~\cite{wang2025wan}.
+While depth is not full geometry, it compactly captures the metric layout and visibility cues that enforce cross-view and temporal consistency.
 This conditioning enables faithful large-angle view synthesis and paves the way for potential 4D data generation.